eczema

 Kerry Washington, an actress, struggled with severe eczema in adulthood, visiting a dermatologist since the age of 8.
 “I work with a university nutritionist because for me, beauty is an outsider thing.
 I take fish oil tablets, drink lots of water, and try not to eat dairy.
 These things have helped my skin a lot,” the actress said.

-FOODS TO AVOID WITH ECZEMA
+FOODS TO AVOID WHEN DELAING WITH ECZEMA

 Have you ever wondered why your eczema becomes particularly itchy and painful at certain times of the day?
 You may not be able to figure out what triggers these flare-ups, but it could be your diet.
 Diet plays a significant role in the overall health of our skin.
 Recognizing how different diets affect your skin can help minimize eczema symptoms.